 Here’s how the campaign level structure could look like for my sushi supply business:

-The reason we are doing this is each campaign has a specific purpose.
+The reason we are doing this is every single campaign has a specific purpose.
 We can break them down based based on importance:

-With this method, all of your products will be covered and you will be able to prioritize your campaign budgets and bids accordingly.
+With this smart bidding method, all of your products will be covered and you will be able to prioritize your campaign budgets and bids accordingly.

 Every campaign needs a priority level and maximum bid.
 See an example below.